Rin-Yazawa/SFS-Procedural-to-Vanilla/README.md

+# Procedural to Vanilla
+## Latest Version: v1.1.0
+To get the latest
 To use, import the code into Pydroid 3 and run it.
 Copy and paste the entire contents of the "Blueprint.txt" file into the input for the code and press Enter twice.

 Copy the generated output from the line, all the way to the final curley bracket before the error message.